JonBetts/CM0102-Starter-Kit/README.md

 Please be aware that the Mac version is a port of the original Windows application.
 Because of that, certain things won't work in exactly the same way as the Windows version.
 Here are the important things you need to know:

-- I'm pretty sure the tool won't run on the new M1 Macbooks, as it uses Wineskin under the bonnet, and I don't believe a version of Wineskin has yet been released that is fully compatible with that new CPU.
-An alternative if you have one of the M1s is to download Crossover, and run the game directly through that (i.e. don't use the Starter Kit).
-You will have to pay for Crossover after a couple of weeks, or you might be able to keep re-downloading the trial version.
+- I'm not sure if it will run on the new M1 Macbooks, as it uses Wineskin under the bonnet rather than Crossover.
+But I have yet to receive feedback either way to confirm, so would be good if somebody could try it out on one of the newer models!

 -   Previously, I gave advice about removing the quarantine flag from the Starter Kit application after unzipping the file, etc. Well it's actually easier to do this before doing anything else.
 So as soon as the Starter Kit zip file has been downloaded, open up Terminal, and run the following command:
 `xattr -drs com.apple.quarantine ~/Downloads/CM0102.Starter.Kit.Mac.v1.2.2.zip`.